 By Hilary Picken | February 26, 2019 | Languages

-The Italian language spoken today derives mainly from “vulgar” Latin, which rather unflatteringly is the name given to the Latin spoken by common and less educated citizens of ancient Rome.
+The Italian language spoken today derives mainly from “vulgar” Latin, which rather unflatteringly is the name given to the Latin spoken by the average citizen of ancient Rome.

-Around 600 AD the unifying influence of the Roman Empire diminished, and the Italian peninsula dissolved into melange of politically diverse city states.
+Around 600 AD, the unifying influence of the Roman Empire diminished and the Italian peninsula dissolved into a melange of politically-diverse city states.
 Until after the Renaissance, Venice, Milan, Florence, Naples and so forth had independent armies, rulers and international trading relations.

 They also squabbled among themselves.
-Regular infighting was commonplace and the movement of populations limited.
-Consequently, for the best part of 1,000 years the Italian spoken among these city states existed as a congregation of distinct regional dialects.
+Regular in-fighting was commonplace and the movement of populations limited.
+Consequently, for nearly 1,000 years, the Italian spoken among these city states existed as a congregation of distinct regional dialects.
 Only 3% of Italians spoke standard Italian.

 Translating into Italian